confluentinc/examples/mysql-debezium/README.md

 After you run `./start.sh`:

-* If you are running Confluent Enterprise, open your browser and navigate to the Control Center web interface Monitoring -> Data streams tab at http://localhost:9021/monitoring/streams to see throughput and latency performance of the KSQL queries
+* If you are running Confluent Platform, open your browser and navigate to the Control Center web interface Monitoring -> Data streams tab at http://localhost:9021/monitoring/streams to see throughput and latency performance of the KSQL queries
-* If you are running Confluent Enterprise, use Control Center to view and create KSQL queries.
+* If you are running Confluent Platform, use Control Center to view and create KSQL queries.
 Otherwise, run the KSQL CLI `ksql http://localhost:8088`.
 * Navigate to the Kibana dashboard at http://localhost:5601/app/kibana#/dashboard/Ratings

 ![image](images/kibana-dashboard.png)